Job Application Pipeline

 - Search and scoring: Scrapes job boards, scores across 6 dimensions, recommends a CV variant.
 I pick which ones to pursue.
 The pipeline won't proceed until I do.

 - Interview before generation: A structured interview — why this company, which experiences are relevant, what's the honest angle.
-Generation is blocked at code level until the interview notes exist.
-No notes, no draft.
+Generation is blocked at code level until the interview is finished.

-- Voice-matched generation: Few-shot anchoring from cover letters I actually wrote, plus an anti-pattern blocklist ("passionate about", "leverage", the usual).
+- Voice-matched generation: Few-shot anchoring from manually written cover letters, plus an anti-pattern blocklist ("passionate about", "leverage", the usual).
 Every claim has to cite a specific experience.

 State tracked in SQLite: new → scored → analyzed → interview_done → generated.
-You can't skip steps.
-I tried.
+You can't skip a single step.

 What Shipped